kierans/rds-kickstarter/README.md

 The biggest issue with using a RDBMS in a multi environment, multi technology mix is keeping the database schemas in sync with each other and the applications that use the database.
 For example if you have a `customer` table and a later version of an application tries to save an `address`, if the DB schema change to create the `address` column is not propagated consistently then the application may error, or crash.

-The worst thing you can do is run DDL manually.
-Inevitable someone will make a mistake and then your environments will be out of sync, with a lot of time spent figuring out why.
+The **worst thing** you can do is run DDL manually.
+Inevitable someone will make a mistake and then your environments will be out of sync, with a lot of time spent figuring out why, and possibly production support phone calls at 0300.

 In this project we consider 3 environments each with their own instance of MySQL:
 - `local` - your laptop